JEONGHYUN-LEE/SupContrast_SimSiam/README.md

 ## Results

-Here are the benchmarking results for CIFAR-10 and ResNet-18 on `RTX A5000`:
+Here are the benchmarking results for CIFAR-10 and ResNet-18 on a single `RTX A5000`: